innovaccer/engine-docs/README.md

 If you do have multiple teams working on your platform, but you were to have multiple smaller frontend applications there would have been no problem.
 Each frontend would act as the interface to one or more services.
 Each of these services will have their own persistence layer.
 This is known as vertical decomposition.

-engine Engine Provides us ability to do sort of vertical decomposition without completely abandoning our existing system , rather providing and improving the performance of the existing Angular application, along with the ability to develop new features and rewrite existing features to more modern and performance oriented engine Library such as React.js , Preact , Vue etcs.
+Engine Provides us ability to do sort of vertical decomposition without completely abandoning our existing system , rather providing and improving the performance of the existing Angular application, along with the ability to develop new features and rewrite existing features to more modern and performance oriented engine Library such as React.js , Preact , Vue etcs.

 [![Evolution](./micro-frontends/frontend-per-service.png)](link)